donovanrichardson/block-county/normalize/hll.md

 ## Why and how `county_centroids` is used in `create_hierarchy_start.py`

-The `create_hierarchy_start.py` script computes the total US population for the top-level `hll` record (hierarchy='US', level='0') by **joining `county_centroids2` to `counties_2020` on their geoid columns and aggregating SUM(pop) per county**.
+The `create_hierarchy_start.py` script computes the total US population for the top-level `hll` record (hierarchy='US', level='0') by **joining `county_centroids2` to `counties_2020` on their geoid columns, filtering by statefp in STATE_FIPS, and aggregating SUM(pop) per county**.
 This approach avoids double-counting when `county_centroids2` contains multiple smaller features per county.

 Why this join is necessary:

 - `county_centroids2` may contain multiple rows per county (e.g., one row per tract centroid, one row per block group centroid, etc.).
 Simply summing `pop` from `county_centroids2` would count the same county's population multiple times.
 - By joining to `counties_2020` on geoid and aggregating, we ensure one population sum per county (avoiding duplicates).
-- This provides a canonical, accurate total population for the US-level hierarchy record.
+- This provides a canonical, accurate total population for the hll record.
+- The script filters to only counties in STATE_FIPS, allowing creation of regional hierarchy records instead of just US-wide ones.

 How the script implements this (implementation details):